HerendraTJ/WindowsExperience/README.md

-# WindowsExperience
-Windows Experience Index Command For Windows 8.1 and Later
+# Windows Experience Index For windows 8.1 Or Later
+Windows Experience Index is not remove , however the GUI version removed by Microsoft.
+This repository will perform you with some test

+Any issue ?
+Just opened it.